lguibr/trianglengin/README.md

   - **Diagonal Lines (Top-Left to Bottom-Right) ↘️:** An unbroken diagonal line of filled triangles stepping down and to the right.
   - **Diagonal Lines (Bottom-Left to Top-Right) ↗️:** An unbroken diagonal line of filled triangles stepping up and to the right.

-- **How Lines are Found: The Tracing Method (Transversion)**
+- **How Lines are Found: Pre-calculation of Maximal Lines**

-  - **The Idea:** Instead of checking every possible line combination all the time, the game pre-calculates all _potential_ lines (segments of triangles along the three directions) that meet the minimum length requirement when it starts.
-It does this by "tracing" or "transversing" paths from every playable triangle on the grid.
+  - **The Idea:** Instead of checking every possible line combination all the time, the game pre-calculates all *maximal* continuous lines of playable triangles when it starts.
+A **maximal line** is the longest possible straight segment of *playable* triangles (not in a Death Zone) in one of the three directions (Horizontal, Diagonal ↘️, Diagonal ↗️).
-  - **Starting Point:** Imagine picking any playable triangle `(r, c)` on the grid.
-  - **Tracing Forwards:** For each direction (Horizontal, Diagonal ↘️, Diagonal ↗️), the game traces _forwards_ from `(r, c)` along that direction's path, adding every valid, playable triangle coordinate to a list.
-  - **Recording Sub-Lines:** As the path is traced, every time the current segment reaches the minimum required length (e.g., 3 triangles), that segment is recorded as a potential line.
-The tracing continues, and longer segments containing the initial ones are also recorded.
-For example, if tracing finds `A-B-C-D` and the minimum length is 3, it records `(A,B,C)`, `(B,C,D)`, and `(A,B,C,D)`.
-  - **All Potential Lines:** By doing this starting from _every_ playable triangle for _all three_ directions, and storing only unique lines found, the game builds a complete list of all possible lines that could ever be cleared.
+  - **Tracing:** For every playable triangle on the grid, the game traces outwards in each of the three directions to find the full extent of the continuous playable line passing through that triangle in that direction.
+  - **Storing Maximal Lines:** Only the complete maximal lines found are stored.
+For example, if tracing finds a playable sequence `A-B-C-D`, only the line `(A,B,C,D)` is stored, not the sub-segments like `(A,B,C)` or `(B,C,D)`.
+These maximal lines represent the *potential* lines that can be cleared.
+  - **Coordinate Map:** The game also builds a map linking each playable triangle coordinate `(r, c)` to the set of maximal lines it belongs to.
+This allows for quick lookup.

 - **Defining the Paths (Neighbor Logic):** How does the game know which triangle is "next" when tracing?
 It depends on the current triangle's orientation (🔺 or 🔻) and the direction being traced: